Identify, Analyze, Close, and Overcome Skills Gaps with Skills Management

 Learn more about Kahuna’s top skills management platform and how it fits into the larger technology stack.

-How to Identify, Analyze, Close Skills Gaps
+How To Identify, Analyze, Close Skills Gaps

 Historically, the approach to training and development throughout most organizations is very templatized.
 Individuals with the same job code across the business, regardless of prior knowledge, skill, or experience, go through the same planned training activities.
 If they transfer into a new role, repetitive training occurs based on the standardized curriculum.
 An employee may enter into a job with 80% of the skills and proficiencies required.
 However, rather than training to close the 20% skills gap, they’re working on activities for all 100% of the skills for that role.